GelizRamos/GelizRamos/README.md

 # Hello, I'm Geliz Ramos!
 ----------------------------------------------------------
-I have an interest in coding and developing my skills in web development.
-I am currently exploring databases to level up my skills.
-I also enjoy creating designs and visualizations to present ideas effectively.
-I am always eager to learn and explore new opportunities.
+Passionate about coding and web development, with a current focus on exploring databases to level up my skills.
+Enjoy creating designs and visualizations to present ideas effectively.
+Always eager to learn and take on new challenges, while exploring opportunities for growth.

 Let's connect!